kaihuchen/articles/WhyEnsemble/index.md

 - Problems so critical that they require a panel of expert chatbot to decide jointly.
 - Problems that can benefit from collaborative discussion or constructive critiques among multiple chatbots.
 - Problems that requires human to work together with multiple chatbots.
+- Problems where transparency of the solution process is important.
 - A combination of the above.

 ## Use Cases